werniq/Go-Gator/operator/config_map_webhook/README.md

-# README.md
+# ConfigMap Admission Controller Webhook
 ## Overview

 This project implements an **Admission Controller Webhook** for Kubernetes that validates `ConfigMap` objects before they are admitted into the cluster.
-It ensures the `ConfigMap` has the required structure and triggers a reconcile of specific custom resources (`HotNews`) when necessary.
+It ensures that every time a feed in the `ConfigMap` is updated, all `HotNews` resources that use the same feed group are reconciled.

 ## Features